 Whiplash is another common type of seat belt injury caused by the back-and-forth movement of the head during an accident.
 A person suffering from whiplash will notice that their neck is increasingly sore and difficult to move.
 Whiplash is a spinal injury, which can be serious if left untreated.
 While some whiplash injuries resolve on their own, others may result in lasting pain or stiffness.

 Abdominal Pain and Bowel Problems

 Pressure from a seat belt across the abdomen often causes internal injuries, including bleeding or damage to the intestines, colon, or urinary tract.
 Accident victims with intestinal injuries often suffer from nausea, vomiting, and fever.
-Blood in the urine or stools also indicates internal injury, and is a serious symptom which should not be ignored.
+Blood in the urine or stools also indicates an internal injury and is a serious symptom that should not be ignored.
 Additionally, the accident victim’s stomach may be painful to the touch and feel tight or distended.
-Children are especially susceptible to abdominal injuries caused by seat belts, because a vehicle’s safety restraints are designed for adult bodies and may sit too high on a child’s stomach in an accident
+Children are especially susceptible to abdominal injuries caused by seat belts because a vehicle’s safety restraints are designed for adult bodies and may sit too high on a child’s stomach in an accident.

 In addition to damaging the intestines, seat belts can compress and damage the urinary system, including the bladder and kidneys.
 If you have abdominal pain, pain while urinating, or blood in the urine after an accident, this can indicate damage to the urinary system.
 Pain between the hips and ribs can be symptomatic of kidney damage, which can be fatal if left untreated.

 If you or your child were wearing a seatbelt during an auto accident in Connecticut, be aware of any changes in bowel movements or urination which can indicate an internal injury.
 Be sure to have these symptoms checked by a physician who can either treat or rule out any potentially serious injuries caused by wearing a seat belt.